code4romania/covid-19-ro-help/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/code4romania/ro-help.svg?style=for-the-badge)](https://github.com/code4romania/ro-help/graphs/contributors) [![GitHub last commit](https://img.shields.io/github/last-commit/code4romania/ro-help.svg?style=for-the-badge)](https://github.com/code4romania/ro-help/commits/master) [![License: MPL 2.0](https://img.shields.io/badge/license-MPL%202.0-brightgreen.svg?style=for-the-badge)](https://opensource.org/licenses/MPL-2.0)

 This project is the result of the 2019 Civic Labs research.
-You can view the knowledge base of the project, as well as the prototype, on the [ROHelp](https://civiclabs.ro/ro/solutions/aid-management-hub) Civic Labs page.
+You can view the knowledge base of the project, as well as the prototype, on the [Ro Help](https://civiclabs.ro/ro/solutions/aid-management-hub) Civic Labs page.

-ROHelp is a platform meant to help NGOs organize their activities during an emergency situation.
+Ro Help is a platform meant to help NGOs during an emergency situation.
+The NGOs can ask for donations, resources or volunteers, and users can browse the needs that various NGOs have.
 Initially prototyped with an earthquake in mind, this project was pushed at the forefront of our [Tech for Social Good](https://tfsg.code4.ro/ro/) development program during the COVID-19 pandemic.

 [See the project live](https://dev.rohelp.ro/)

 Objective: Safe and coherent collection of aid.

-How: The application shows verified and validated NGOs for the collection and distribution of resources.
+How: The application displays verified and validated NGOs for the collection and distribution of resources.

 Concept developed as part of the Civic Labs program of Code for Romania.